documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **Label value**: On this blank the user must fill in with a full number that is the key value.

-* ``Add``: The user must click with the mouse cursor over this button to add a label and its value on the Mangue.io platform.
+* ``Add`` **button** : The user must click with the mouse cursor over this button to add a label and its value on the Mangue.io platform.
 When clicking over this button the Mangue.io platform cleans both the blanks and creates a list right below.
 In case the user has added a label/value in the wrong way, just click on the ``Remove`` button, that the respective pair of information is removed, and the user may register in a new pair (key/value) with the correct content.

 .. note:: Add labels when nodes may be important for the users that wish to make configurations of the Node Affinity to their Deployments.

-* **Finish**: This button allows the user to add the label(s) selected on the Mangue.io platform.
+* ``Finish`` **button**: This button allows the user to add the label(s) selected on the Mangue.io platform.
 In sequence the feedback of this action is added.

 ====